AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 - The images and videos associated must be uploaded separately
 - Can be limited by bandwidth constraints on the hosting provider
-- You need to know option attribute IDs not the labels
+- You are required to use option attribute IDs not the labels